Korean Language Qualified Flight Attendant

 - Be available to work alternative schedules, including evenings, weekends, and holidays.

-- Be able to sit in a cabin crew jump seat with seatbelt and shoulder harness fastened.
+- Be able to sit comfortably in a cabin crew jump seat with seatbelt and shoulder harness fastened.

-- Must be in possession of a valid passport and be able to secure applicable visas for travel to countries served by Hawaiian Airlines.
+- Be in possession of a valid passport and capable of securing applicable visas for travel to all countries served by Hawaiian Airlines.
+Travel documents must remain valid throughout all phases of training and employment.

-- Must possess the legal right to travel from all countries served by Hawaiian Airlines, with travel documents remaining valid throughout all phases of training and employment.
+- Possess the legal right to travel from all countries served by Hawaiian Airlines.

 - Current Hawaiian Airlines employees must be in good standing with the company.